In other words, it's the beer to get drunk on.

-Even if you've never wanted to wear a beard restraint, or for that matter, a beard, this catalog photo is sure to change your mind.
+Even if you’ve never wanted to grow a beard, the opportunity to wear this product might change your mind.
 See also Beards.

 A sandwich in a can, or, as the manufacturer describes it, "a new and innovative sandwich product for grab-and-go convenience."
 See also Lazy.

 1974 Paul Anka song that includes the lyric "Whoa, the seed inside ya, Baby, do you feel it growin'?" making it a classic karaoke choice.
 See also Karaoke.